Edgar Experimental Mine

 - Mine firefighting

 Courses can be conducted either on-site at the Edgar Mine or at mine sites anywhere within the United States.
-For more information or to schedule mine rescue training, please visit the Mine Safety and Health training page at: http://mshp.mines.edu/MSH-training-courses
+For more information or to schedule mine rescue training, please visit the Western Mining Training Center page.

-The Mining Engineering Department (MSHP) collaborates with the Colorado Division of Reclamation, Mining and Safety to conduct Mine Emergency Response Development exercises, mine rescue contests, and other training.
-More information regarding the State of Colorado’s training programs is available at their website: CDMG Mine Safety Training Program
+The Mining Engineering Department collaborates with the Colorado Division of Reclamation, Mining and Safety to conduct Mine Emergency Response Development exercises, mine rescue contests, and other training.
+More information regarding the state of Colorado’s training programs is available at their website.

-Large groups, organizations, and schools: Please call for pricing and scheduling
+- Large groups, organizations and schools should call for pricing and scheduling.

 Edgar Experimental Mine